pallets/flask/docs/context_locals.rst

 One common solution to this problem is to make the request context globally available.
 In fact, Django does this in several modules.
-For example, Django's internalization module inspects the current respects to figure out what the current language is.
+For example, Django's internalization module inspects the current request to determine the current language is.
 [2]_ And the database often keeps data around depending on the current transaction.
 [2]_ However, globals introduce two new problems.
 First, they risk making large applications unmaintainable.
 Second, they aren't thread safe.

 Flask aims to make it quick and easy to write a traditional web application.
 [1]_ So, while globals can make a large application hard to maintain, Flask